Augmenta-tech/AugmentaUnity-Demo/README.md

     -------------------------------------

-- Add a new GameObject to the scene and add it an AugmentaBasicManager script.
+- Create a new GameObject in the scene and add an AugmentaBasicManager script to it.

 - Set its "Prefab to instantiate" field with the prefab you want to instantiate on each augmenta point.